lestrrat-go/jsval/README.md

 # TODO

 * More complete coverage of JSON Schema.
 Many validation statements are still not implmented (Please file issues if you find any!)
-* Work with schemas that does not present a "type" field.

 # References